lyj-fdu/FANNS/README.md

-# A Survey of Filtered Approximate Nearest Neighbor Search over Vector-Scalar Hybrid Data
+# Survey of Filtered Approximate Nearest Neighbor Search over the Vector-Scalar Hybrid Data

 This repository contains the data analysis code for the paper.